-Before we can admit someone to the home, our Matron, Ann Doughty and Richard White (Stanfield Nursing Home's owner) complete an assessment of needs and suitability.
-The assessment considers whether we are able to offer the level of care the individual will need.
+Before we can admit someone to the home, our Matron, Ann Doughty and Richard White (Stanfield Nursing Home’s owner) complete an assessment of needs and suitability.
+In brief, this assessment considers whether we are able to offer the level of care the individual will need.

-The assessment takes place in the person's home or in hospital at a mutually convenient time.
+When the assessment takes place, it will be in the person’s home or in hospital at a mutually convenient time.
 All relevant information is gathered from the individual, the family or carer and the multidisciplinary team.
 Following this assessment, we make a decision based on:

 - the person’s present and future needs

 - the physical accommodation needed

 - registration considerations

 - the person’s mental capacity (in line with the Mental Capacity Act)